 the finding may be taken into account in determining whether there is proper cause for disciplinary action under section 21 of the Act in respect of the surveyor.

-[Regulation 5 amended in Gazette 26 Jul 2013 p.
+[Regulation 5 amended: Gazette 26 Jul 2013 p.
 3457-8.]

 6. Knowledge of relevant legislation